raspberrypilearning/mood-indicator/en/step_7.md

 --- task ---

 Take a look at our
-['Mood Indicator device - Community'](https://wke.lt/w/s/kTSkEC){:target="_blank"} gallery to see projects created by our community members.
+[Mood indicator device - Community](https://wke.lt/w/s/kTSkEC){:target="_blank"} gallery to see projects created by our community members.

 --- /task ---